eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

-2. The Relying Party verifies that the public key it used for verifying the seal or signature can be trusted, either because the Relying Party obtained the key in a manner described in section 6.3.2.2, or because is protected by means of a chain of trust that ends in a trusted Provider public key that was obtained in such a manner.
+2. The Relying Party verifies that the public key it used for verifying the seal or signature can be trusted, either because the Relying Party obtained the key in a manner described in section 6.3.2.2, or because the key is protected by means of a chain of trust that ends in a trusted Provider public key that was obtained in such a manner.
 3. The Relying Party validates that the Provider has not revoked the attestation.